phuongthuy119/Portfolio-Project/README.md

   => The Covid pandemic changed sales method trends?

 - **In-store sales still lead in total sales, increased from $9.4M in 2020 to $26.3M in 2021**

    => Customers prefer to try on athletic shoes before purchasing to ensure the right fit?

 - **Men's street footwear has been the best-selling product for 2 years in a row**

 - **For men's products, street footwear is the best-seller, while for women's products, apparel tops the sales**

+- **Revenue from men's product lines is 16.8% higher than revenue from women's product lines**

 - **Small orders are significantly concentrated in the price range of 30 - 50 dollars**

 - **There are peaks in the number of units sold in the price range of 50 - 65 dollars**

  => New customers often prefer to minimize risk when trying a new product or brand.
 They may place small orders to test the product quality and service before committing to larger purchases